Coastal Costume: The Unique Batik Beach Costume

 The batik method was prevalent in ancient Asia and only recently migrated to Europe in the nineteenth century.
 That's a long time to have to wait for such lovely clothing!

-The material is cleansed and moistened before being hammered with a mallet.
+- The material is cleansed and moistened before being hammered with a mallet.

-Patterns are made on the fabric using a pencil and then redrawn with wax.
+- Patterns are made on the fabric using a pencil and then redrawn with wax.

-After that, the material is dipped and immersed in dye up to four times.
+- The material is dipped and immersed in dye up to four times.

 Ancient Batik Patterns of Coastal Java

 A new type of batik was formed on the shores of Java, where the sea route connected Indonesia to the rest of the globe.
 Coastal batik motifs, in contrast to the austere and rigid patterns of Central Java, are free and uncontrolled in both design and color.
 Gentle sceneries of nature, including flowers, fish, and animals, depict life on the seaside, with influences from China, the Arabs, and India.